microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/provisioningobjectsummary-list.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get all provisioning events that occurred in your tenant such as the deletion of a group in a target application or the creation of a user when provisioning user accounts from your HR system.
+Get all provisioning events that occurred in your tenant, such as the deletion of a group in a target application or the creation of a user when provisioning user accounts from your HR system.

 ## Permissions